AllYarnsAreBeautiful/ayab-manual/docs/pattern_image_creation.md

 ## Using GIMP to create patterns and save as PNG file

-1. Download GIMP 2.10.10 (or newer) from [the GIMP homepage](https://www.gimp.org/downloads/) and install it.
+1. Download the latest version of GIMP from [the GIMP homepage](https://www.gimp.org/downloads/) and install it.
 1. Run GIMP.
 1. In GIMP, left-click File -> New.
-1. Select the desired hight and width in pixels (= number of rows and stitches per row, respectively), then left-click "OK".
-See [below](pattern_image_creation.md#how-to-determine-your-gauge-and-compensate-for-elongation) to learn how to compensate for elongation of the resulting fabric.
+1. Enter the desired width and height in pixels (= number of stitches per row and number of rows, respectively), then left-click "OK".
-1. In GIMP, left-click Image -> Modus -> Indexed.
-In the dialog that pops up, select "black/white (1bit)" for textiles with two colors.
+1. Left-click Image -> Mode -> Indexed.
+In the dialog that pops up, select "Use black and white (1-bit) palette" for textiles with two colors.
-1. Select the pencil tool (hotkey: N).
+1. Left-click Tools -> Paint Tools -> Pencil (hotkey: N).
 1. Set the pencil tool settings to Size = 1.00 (1x1 pixel), Hardness = 100,
    keep other tool options at default settings (Dynamics Off).
 Keep default foreground color (black) and background color (white).
-1. Optionally show grid: Left-click View -> Show Grid.
-Then, left-click Image -> Configure Grid.
-Set Spacing:Horizontal = 1.00 pixels and Spacing:Vertical = 1.00 pixels.
+1. Show grid: Left-click View -> Show Grid.
+1. Configure Grid: Left-click Image -> Configure Grid.
+Set Spacing:Horizontal = 1.00 pixels and
+   Spacing:Vertical = 1.00 pixels.
 Left-click "OK".
-1. Draw the pattern (Zoom in using View -> Zoom to see individual pixels):
+1. Zoom in to see individual pixels.
+Left-click View -> Zoom -> select the percentage you want.
+1. Draw the pattern:
-   so that background color is represented by white pixels and contrast color (foreground) is represented by black pixels.
+   In most cases, your background color is represented by white pixels and contrast color (foreground) is represented by black pixels.
+You may need to set the pencil to black.
+   Left-click Tools -> Default colors.
+1. In case you make an error: Mouse over a white square on your image and press CTRL.
+   Your pencil will now color any square white.
+Fix your error.
+To return to black as your foreground color, left-click Tools -> Default colors.
+1. Once you've finished your pattern, save the file in xcf format just in case you need to make modifications later.
+Left-click File -> Save.
+Type in a file name, then select the target directory.
+Select Save.
-1. In GIMP, left-click File -> "Export as".
-In the "Export Image" dialog that pops up, type in a file name and select the target directory, then left-click "Select File Type (By Extension)" -> "PNG (.PNG)", then left-click "Export".
-In the "Export as PNG" dialog that pops up, you can keep Compression level = 9 and optionally deselect all other options, then left-click "Export" at the bottom of that dialog.
+1. Now save for AYAB.
+Left-click File -> "Export as".
+In the "Export Image" dialog that pops up, type in a file name and select the target directory.
+   Next, left-click "Select File Type (By Extension)" -> "PNG (.PNG)", then left-click "Export".
+In the "Export as PNG" dialog that pops up, you can keep Compression level = 9 and optionally deselect all other options.
+   Then left-click "Export" at the bottom of that dialog.
 1. You can close GIMP now.